 The parents were angry, the bus driver more so.
 At least two drivers sped past a school bus on Camp Street this week, which had stopped to pick up a child who needed to cross the road.

-It happened several times Tuesday, the first day of school in Milford, during the morning rush hour.
+It happened several times Tuesday, during the morning rush hour.
 And it isn't the first time this has been reported.
-Last spring, a man called police after seeing drivers ignore a stopped school bus on Depot Street.
+Last spring, a man called police after seeing

 Parents say the drivers are either distracted or purposefully ignoring the stopped bus.
 They keep going, even though state law requires drivers to stop on both sides of the road.